Katz Global Research Practicum

 Price above does not include the 3 credit tuition.
 Students enrolled at the full-time status typically pay a set amount per semester.
 Professional students are typically charged on a per-credit basis.

-Scholarship opportunities to go towards the cost available for Katz graduate students through the program application.
-Scholarships typically do not cover the full cost of the program experience.
+Scholarship opportunities to go towards the cost available for Katz MBA and MS students through the program application (i.e. no separate application for scholarships is necessary).
+Scholarships typically do not cover the full cost of the program experience and are typically awarded in amounts of $1,000.

 Program price billed through spring semester account and is paid through PittPay.